Perpetual-Labs/SWT_notes/Ontology Terms/Reasoning.md

 Infer results from data given, if the data is provided in a [[Semantics|semantic]] way

-Acts as a compiler - compile the model to generate results
+Reasoners act as a compiler - compile the model to generate results

 In particular, practical reasoning algorithms exist that are both:
 	sound: all inferences drawn are valid